harshitnitjsr/Assignment-Syfe/METRICS_CATALOG.md

-# Metrics Catalog: WordPress, Apache, Nginx, and Kubernetes
+# Metrics Catalog: WordPress, Nginx, and Kubernetes

-This document defines the required metrics to monitor a WordPress application, its web server (Nginx or Apache), and the underlying Kubernetes cluster, with Prometheus as the time-series database and Grafana for visualization.
+This document defines the required metrics to monitor a WordPress application, its web server (Nginx), and the underlying Kubernetes cluster, with Prometheus as the time-series database and Grafana for visualization.

 Use this as your single source of truth for what to collect, how to scrape it, what to graph, and baseline alert thresholds.